 Through picture books, I then became voracious for manga, which further helped me transition into English.
-Fullmetal Alchemist (best twists ever), Beelzebub (hilarious), Immortal Rain (the prequel is incredible), xxxHolic, Naruto (my first love), as well as childhood favorites like Cardcaptor Sakura and Sailor Moon.
-I read all manga available during my childhood, and it’s a little scary how familiar I am with them.
+Fullmetal Alchemist (best twists ever), Beelzebub (hilarious), Immortal Rain (the prequel is incredible), xxxHolic (such a mood), Naruto (my first love), as well as childhood favorites like Cardcaptor Sakura and Sailor Moon (magical girl stuff was my jam).
+I read all manga available during my childhood, and it’s a little scary how familiar I am with so many of them.

 Now as I slowed down in my reading as I entered adulthood, I was thankful to still be able to add masterpieces to my shelf like The Chosen by Chaim Potok (my favorite standalone), The Once and Future King by T.H.
-White (this changed my life), Six of Crows (got me back into YA), and beautifully written books like The Song of Achilles and the Winternight trilogy.
+White (this changed my life), Six of Crows (literally restored my faith in YA), and beautifully written books like The Song of Achilles and the Winternight trilogy.
 I had begun to bemoan the lack of well-written books that used to enthuse me as a child, but there still was hope!

 In the end though, everything really boils down to Harry Potter.
-At the age of nine when The Goblet of Fire was the latest release in the series and I still had not transitioned into more mature slash lengthy reads, the third book finally managed to cement my love and hunger for reading.
+At the age of nine when The Goblet of Fire was the latest release in the series and I still had not transitioned into more mature slash lengthy reads, this fourth book finally managed to cement my love and hunger for reading.